Authentication Setup

 5

-# Set your PAT token
+# Set your PAT for log queries and analysis

-export LOGFLUX_PAT="lf_pat_your_token_here"
+export LOGFLUX_PAT="eu-lf_usr_your_token_here"

 # Verify the token is set